levifussell/forging_new_worlds/README.md

 * `generate_galaxies.py`: The user-facing Python file to create synthetic galaxy samples

-* `models.py`: The DCGAN and StackGAN models used in the corresponding research and related paper
+* `models.py`: The DCGAN and StackGAN models used in the corresponding research and paper

 * `dcgan_G.pth`: The pre-trained DCGAN generator used to create synthetic 64x64 pixel galaxy images